Livingston Mall: Decline and Redevelopment

 A plan for the 50-year-old Livingston Mall to be refreshed was authorized by the Livingston Township in March 2021.
+In March 2025, the Township Council adopted a plan for the mall to be redeveloped as high-density housing.

 Location

 Livingston Mall is located at the intersection of Eisenhower Parkway and South Orange Avenue, and is accessible from Exit 4A off Interstate 280, New Jersey Route 10, New Jersey Route 24, Interstate 78, and Interstate 287.
 Bus service is provided by NJ Transit's 70, 73, and 873 routes.
 Coach USA's Community Coach 77 bus also serves the mall.
 The Township of Livingston operates the Livingston Express Shuttle which serves the mall and the South Orange station.